Separation Anxiety in Children with Special Needs

 What Is Separation Anxiety?

-However, in children with special needs such as autism, ADHD, or sensory processing challenges, separation anxiety can persist longer or appear more intense.
-These children may face unique struggles relating to communication, sensory sensitivity, or adapting to new environments, which can amplify these feelings of fear and discomfort.
+However, in children with special needs such as autism, ADHD, or sensory processing challenges, separation anxiety can last longer or feel stronger.
+These kids might have extra trouble talking, handling sensory information, or getting used to new places, which can make their fear and worry even bigger.

 Why Is Separation Anxiety More Common in Children with Special Needs?

-Children with special needs sometimes process their emotions, environments, and routines differently.
+Children with special needs sometimes feel their emotions, surroundings, and daily routines in different ways.
 For example:

-• Down Syndrome: Children with Down syndrome may cling to caregivers as they rely on them for reassurance and help navigating social or unfamiliar situations.
+• Down Syndrome: Kids with Down syndrome may stay close to their caregivers because they depend on them for comfort and help in new or social situations.

 Nonverbal Learning Disorder (NVLD)